All Are Welcome Here

 While the conference center strives to welcome all guests consistent with its calling to Christian hospitality, it reserves the right to decline the use of its facilities and property from individuals and groups at any time.

 Hosting individuals and groups does not indicate or signify an endorsement of the beliefs, policies, or lifestyles of any particular hosted group, agency, or individual.

 View President Richard DuBose’s full response to the North Carolina legislature commonly referred to as HB2 (Public Facilities Privacy & Security Act) here.

 Read more about Montreat's commitment to inclusion.

 It is the policy of Montreat Conference Center to maintain a place free from any form of unlawful harassment.
-To report an incident, please contact the appropriate staff person:
+To report an incident, please contact the one or both of the following:

 Robert Lake Park is owned and maintained by Montreat Conference Center.
 The park is open publicly to individuals and families from dawn until dusk.
 Alcohol, firearms, smoking, and dogs are prohibited in Robert Lake Park.